geudde/attic-chest/pages/06.season-5/02.meeting-59/07.rokeby/docs.md

 Lady Bab:&ensp;Admirably confess’d, sir!
 Instead of regulating my private theatre according to your promise, you have been lounging among statues.

 Captain Willfort:&ensp;Have mercy on your vassals, Lady Bab!
 A man who lives in the beaumonde must lounge a great deal among statues.
-I have been traversing the town in search of a French teacher for Lady Simpermode’s macau, and some genuine otto of roses for Lord Dape’s mustachios, till i am absolutely annihilated.
+I have been traversing the town in search of a French teacher for Lady Simpermode’s macau, and some genuine attar of roses for Lord Dape’s mustachios, till I am absolutely annihilated.

-Lady Bab:&ensp;Very characteristic commissions!  and how do you contrive to employ yourself when you have not these little friendly duties?
+Lady Bab:&ensp;Very characteristic commissions!
+And how do you contrive to employ yourself when you have not these little friendly duties?

 Willfort:&ensp;Faith, I hardly recollect.
-I suck my oxygen air after breakfast at 4 o’clock — spar a few rounds at Humphries’ or Molyneaux’ — eat pineapple ice in Bond Street — leave my barouche at the door of the Literary Institution, dine time enough to see the last dance at the opera — and return at daybreak to dream of your ladyship’s bonmots. (bowing)
+I suck my oxygen air after breakfast at 4 o’clock — spar a few rounds at Humphries’ or Molyneaux’ — eat pineapple ice in Bond Street — leave my barouche at the door of the Literary Institution, dine time enough to see the last dance at the opera — and return at daybreak to dream of your ladyship’s bon-mots. (bowing)

 Lady B:&ensp;Dost presume to fix yourself in that indolent attitude?
 I have employment for you.
 But pray, you agreeable pest! why were you not at Lady Crotchet’s concert last night?

 Willfort:&ensp;May I be black-balled, mia bella, if it is not death to a man’s reputation to be seen in her rooms!
-Not the least pressure or symptom of suffocation! — and her hall is empty as an ex-Minister’s!
+Not the least pressure or symptom of suffocation!
+And her hall is empty as an ex-Minister’s!

 Lady B:&ensp;All Lady Salamander’s malicious report because the rooms were 10 degrees hotter than hers by the thermometer!
 Stay, recreant!
 Have you rehearsed your part in my new theatre?

 Willfort:&ensp;Spare me, dear Lady Bab!
 I am engaged this morning to teach Lady Seraphina Bettall the true Thracian flourish of the tambourine.

 Lady B:&ensp;Cielo! it has been exploded an age!
-I intend to bring in the bonjoo or Chinese gong this season.
+I intend to bring in the banjo or Chinese gong this season.

 Matilda:&ensp;You petrify me, Lady Mortham!
 Is it possible that you are the manager of a private theatre?

 Lady B:&ensp;Does not everybody manage a little theatre?
-Where is the crime of actin at home as well as abroad?
+Where is the crime of acting at home as well as abroad?
 Fashion preserve me!
 Must wives be fixed to their places like stair-carpets, only to be trampled upon?

 Matilda:&ensp;But what part will Sir Philip act in your comedy?
 Can you propose such revels in his absence?